Hotspots and Zooming Popups

 1. From the Skin Editor menu icons click on Images > Draw External Image (Figure #18)

 2. Click once into the skin too add the External Image element to the Canvas.
 (Figure #19)

 b.
 Applying settings to the External Image element

-With External1 selected the following settings the Properties Panel will determine the size, look, content and actions of the element
+With External 1 selected adding the following settings to the Properties Panel will determine the size, look, content and actions of the element

 Note: 'includes' is a folder that we will create in the Hotspot_Zoom_Output folder and as we only have one image in this example we don't need to unload the image to conserve memory